 Evil awaits us all in the dark shadows before twilight, pray, it never finds you.

-A sudden shock wrested me from my mourning, as my eyes fell upon a strange and alarming sight.
-Through the branches, inside the yard of forgotten souls where my father laid at rest, a ghoul rested upon his haunches ravenously devouring the last bit of flesh from a freshly unearthed corpse.
+Sudden shock wrested me from mourning as my eyes fell upon a strange and alarming sight.
+Through the branches, inside the yard of forgotten souls where my father lay at rest, a ghoul sat upon his haunches, ravenously devouring the last bit of flesh from a freshly unearthed corpse.
 My stomach unloosened an undigested portion of my supper into my gullet.
-I could help not but turn my head away from this assault on my sense of control, which I held in diminishing degrees as this gruesome act unfolded before my eyes.
+I could not help but turn my head away from this assault on my sense of control, which I held in diminishing degrees as this gruesome act unfolded before my eyes.

-A sudden shock ripped through my chest at the realization of the crime just witnessed.
-I searched far and near, probing every hollow between every hanging branch until my mind came to rest around the isolation inside that silent and lonely forest.
-A quiet, weary awareness possessed me.
+Shock rippled through my chest at realizing the crime I had just witnessed.
+I searched far and near, probing every hollow between every hanging branch until my mind fell to rest around the isolation inside a quiet and lonely spot in the forest.
+A weary awareness possessed me.
 Then, I turned and set to flight in the direction of my home.
-I raced toward my only haven—the one place where I might find refuge from the terror of this evening.
+I raced toward my only haven—the one place where I might find refuge from the terror set upon my heels this evening.

-When I reached the fringes of my sanctuary, I stumbled upon a risen root beneath my favorite oak, and I fell to the ground.
-My vision fell away into a fog of exhaustion as I slipped into an unconscious state.
-I dreamed, momentarily, with the light of the moon, sinking behind a haze inside chaotic imaginings.
+When I reached the fringes of my sanctuary, I stumbled upon a risen root beneath my favorite oak and fell to the ground.
+My vision faded into a fog of exhaustion as I slipped into a momentary unconscious state, sinking into a haze of chaotic imaginings inside the moon's light.

-Brief moments later, I felt moistness, rolling down the side of my cheek while my brain roiled inside an ocean of unrelenting confusion.
-Drums thumped against my throat, rhythmically, pounding with my heart.
+Brief moments later, I felt something moist rolling down the side of my cheek while my brain roiled inside an ocean of unrelenting confusion.
+Drums thumped against my ribs, rhythmically, pounding in beat with my heart.
 Blood surged through arteries.
-Fear quivered through my chest as I stared into the tree line where the ghoul crouched under bright, evil eyes.
-He sat just beyond that black curtain with moonlight, reflecting at me from his gleaming eyes.
+Fear quivered through my chest as I stared into the tree line where the ghoul crouched under a bright, evil stare.
+He sat just beyond that black curtain, moonlight reflecting from his gleaming eyes.
 I stood frozen inside my horror as the creature fell to all fours, then crawled toward me in a slow, loping gate.
 A grin sat astride his contorted face with his stare, falling ever more intently upon me.

-Suddenly, a strength welled within me, enabling me to push myself toward the refuge of my house.
+A strength surged from within me, enabling me to push further toward the refuge of my house.
 Each shove of my arms brought me closer to the shelter at my back, and the urgency of attaining that sanctuary sponsored every heave that followed.
-I crawled up the stairs to the back door, staring into his approaching glare.
+I crawled up the stairs to the back door, staring into his approaching monstrous glare.
 I groped behind my back, probing for the handle to the door.

 His smile grew while he continued his cautious yet unrelenting advance.
 The ghoul understood my handicap of fear, which intensified moment by moment as I blindly searched for the door's knob.